seifferth/jotter/readme.md

 jotter-ctags
 : Create a `tags` file in the jotter's root directory.
 This file is meant to allow users to easily follow internal links between files using their text editors.
-Text editors still needs to handle this file correctly, of course.
+Text editors still need to handle this file correctly, of course.